 Unlike some towns, Miami Lakes isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Miami Lakes are a mix of both white- and blue-collar jobs.
 Overall, Miami Lakes is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Miami Lakes who work in office and administrative support (18.16%), sales jobs (15.26%), and management occupations (11.79%).
+There are especially a lot of people living in Miami Lakes who work in sales jobs (14.33%), management occupations (13.82%), and office and administrative support (12.33%).

-The per capita income in Miami Lakes in 2010 was $28,006, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $112,024 for a family of four.
+The per capita income in Miami Lakes in 2018 was $38,295, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $153,180 for a family of four.
 However, Miami Lakes contains both very wealthy and poor people as well.

+Miami Lakes is an extremely ethnically-diverse town.
 The people who call Miami Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Miami Lakes, accounting for 86.06% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Miami Lakes residents report their race to be White, followed by Black or African-American.
-Miami Lakes also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 82.00% of the town’s residents.
-Important ancestries of people in Miami Lakes include Irish, Italian, German, and French .
+Important ancestries of people in Miami Lakes include Italian, Irish, German, French, and Haitian.

 The most common language spoken in Miami Lakes is Spanish.
-Other important languages spoken here include English and Urdu.
+Other important languages spoken here include English and French.